 Race and Ethnicity of U.S. Graduate Students

 Graduate students became a more diverse group between 1995–96 and 2015–16.
-As a share of total graduate enrollment, international student enrollment increased 8.2 percentage points, Black student enrollment increased by 6.7 percentage points, and Hispanic student enrollment increased 4.3 percentage points.
+As a share of total graduate enrollment, international student enrollment increased 8.2 percentage points, Black or African American student enrollment increased by 6.7 percentage points, and Hispanic or Latino student enrollment increased 4.3 percentage points.
 Whites remained the majority in 2015-16 (56.0 percent), although their share of all graduate students declined.

 U.S. Department of Education, The National Postsecondary Student Aid Study, 1996, 2000, 2004, 2008, 2012, and 2016